hima-97/ECG-Arrhythmia-Classification/README.md

 Considering the standard 256 Hz sampling rate of modern smart wearables like the Hexoskin Pro Kit,
 Apple Watch, and Samsung Watch, the ECG signals from the MIT-BIH Arrhythmia Database, originally at 360 Hz, are resampled to 256 Hz.
 This resampling process aligns the data sampling rates with those of the target devices, ensuring the model's applicability and accuracy.

-    The resampling is achieved through the formula
+    The resampling is achieved through the following formula:

         num_samples_resampled = int((256/360) * num_samples_original)